-Snow-capped peaks rise far above the tracks, spectacular waterfalls clinging to their sides.
+Snow-capped peaks rise far above the tracks, splashing waterfalls clinging to their sides.
 They feed the rapid river running down the valley.
 Near the tail end of summer, it is still lush and green.
-Some of the best of Norway’s magnificent fjord landscapes are on display.
+Some of Norway’s most magnificent fjord landscapes are on display.

-“Especially on a clear day in spring, when there’s still a lot of snow on the mountaintops, I don’t think there’s any place in the world that is more beautiful,” he says.
-He is echoed by his conductor, Knut Erik Seierslund, inside the train.
-“I love it, I see something new every day.
-And I never tire of the view,” he says – not quite content, though, with merely looking at it.
+“Especially on a clear spring day, when there’s still a lot of snow on the mountaintops, I don’t think there’s any place in the world that is more beautiful”, he says.
+Mølster is echoed by his conductor, Knut Erik Seierslund, inside the train.
+“I love it; I see something new every day.
+And I never get tired of the view”, he says – not quite content though and merely looking at it.
 “I’ve been to almost every one of these peaks, on either side of the valley.”

 Back when Mølster’s father worked at “Flåmsbana” – indeed, as late as in the 1990s – the situation was different.
 The train was carrying goods.
-Its construction was approved by the Norwegian government as early as 1908, when they built the Bergen line across the mountains from Oslo.
-“They wanted to connect that line with the Sognefjord,” Mølster explains.
+Its construction was approved by the Norwegian government as early as 1908 when they built the Bergen Railway across the mountains from Oslo.
+“They wanted to connect that line with the Sognefjord”, Mølster explains.
 Yet this was a huge task, and construction didn’t actually begin until 1923.

-Though Flåm is a spectacular location, next to the world-famous Nærøyfjord and idyllic villages like Undredal (known for its delicious goat cheese), Mølster believes this place would only have been a shadow of what it is today without the railway. “‘Flåmsbana’ connects all life in these parts.
-Without it, the village would have withered away,” he says.
+Though Flåm is a scenic location, next to the world-famous Nærøyfjord and idyllic villages like Undredal (known for its delicious goat cheese), Mølster believes this place would only have been a shadow of what it is today without the railway.
+“Flåmsbana connects all life in these parts.
+Without it, the village would have withered away”, he says.